open-edge-insights/ts-telegraf/README.md

 **Brief description of the configuration**.

-Like any other EII service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eii interface details.
+Like any other OEI service Telegraf has 'config' and 'interfaces'  sections.  "interfaces" are the eii interface details.
 Let's have more information of "config" section.

 config :  Contains the configuration of the influxdb (**"influxdb"**) and  eii messagebus input plugin (**"default"**).
 In the above sample configuration, the **"default"** is an instance name.
 This instance name is referenced from the Telegraf's configuration file [config/Telegraf/Telegraf.conf](./config/Telegraf/Telegraf.conf)